 A Maine Smock Wedding

-John Gatchell and Sarah Cloutman married in a smock wedding in Lincoln County, Maine, in 1767.
+In 1724, the Town of Westerly, R.I., recorded several smock weddings.
+And in 1767, John Gatchell and Sarah Cloutman married in a smock wedding in Lincoln County, Maine.

 Such ‘smock marriages’ took place in York, Maine, on the public highway.
 They often happened at night to preserve the bride’s modesty.

-In February 1774, widow Mary Bradley wore only in a shift when she met her bridegroom and the minister in York halfway between her house and the groom’s.
+In February 1774, widow Mary Bradley wore only a smock when she met her bridegroom and the minister in York halfway between her house and the groom’s.
 Because the minister took pity on the shivering bride, he threw his coat over her.

 The Vermont Version